pingcap/docs-cn/dev/reference/tools/tidb-binlog/overview.md

 ### Drainer

-Drainer collects and merges binlogs from each Pump, converts the binlog to SQL or data of a specific format, and synchronizes the data to a specific downstream platform.
+Drainer collects and merges binlogs from each Pump, converts the binlog to SQL or data of a specific format, and replicates the data to a specific downstream platform.

 ### `binlogctl` guide